George Mason Law Review Constitution

 SECTION 4.
 Voting.
 The Associate Editors shall not have voting privileges in decisions reserved for the Board of Editors.

 SECTION 6.
 Removal.
 Any Associate Editor may be removed by a decision of the Board of Editors for failure to perform the duties of the Associate Editor’s office.
 Removal may be initiated by any two Editors who believe an Associate Editor is not performing adequately.
-The two Editors shall call a conference of the remainder of the Board of Editors with the Associate Editor who is subject to removal.
+The two Editors shall call a conference of the Board of Editors with the Associate Editor who is subject to removal.
 Showings of cause for removal may be made by any Editor.
 After the Associate Editor in question has been given the opportunity to rebut showings of cause for removal, a vote by secret ballot shall be taken of the Board of Editors.
 If all Editors unanimously vote to remove the Associate Editor, the Associate Editor shall be removed.

 ARTICLE VI – Candidate Member Selection